impshum/reddover/README.md

 - Enter all your juicy Reddit details into config.ini
 - All boolean (true/false) options are 1/0
 - Choose maximum downvotes for each comment
-- Limit can be a number or "None"
+- Limit is how many threads to check can be a number or "None"
 - Delete option switches between delete or remove.
 - Sleep timer option is in minutes